5 Most Common HIPAA Privacy Violations

 3. Employees Dishonestly Accessing Files

 Unfortunately, you can’t trust everyone.
-Sometimes, staff misconduct can lead to a severe breach in HIPAA compliance, commonly in the form of snooping through medical information without proper access.
-They do this out of curiosity, spite or because a friend or relative asked them to.
-No matter their excuse, it’s unethical, but it’s still something that continues to happen.
+Sometimes, staff misconduct can lead to a severe breach of HIPAA compliance, commonly in the form of snooping through medical information without proper access.

 Solution: The first step in preventing staff misconduct is to hire only after thorough background checks, but sometimes even the most thoroughly vetted employees can mishandle patient information.
 To avoid violations, implement policies and procedures with annual HIPAA Security training enforcing unique User IDs, passwords, passcodes, user ID codes and/or clearance levels to discourage employees from accessing patient files they’re not authorized to see.